Railway

-Deploy Turso / libSQL Database (Basic Auth)
+Deploy Turso / libSQL Database (Auth / S3 Backup)

-Turso-compatible database server with basic authentication
+Turso-compatible database server with automatic JWT auth and S3 Backup

-Deploy Turso / libSQL Database (Basic Auth)
+Turso / libSQL Database Server

 Just deployed